ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/contributing.md

 ### Reporting and fixing bugs

-Before submitting a bug report or a bug fix, please [discuss it on the forums](http://forums.mbed.com/c/mbed-os) to avoid duplication of work, as we or others might be working on it already.
+Before submitting a bug report or a bug fix, please [discuss it on the forums](https://developer.mbed.org/forum/) to avoid duplication of work, as we or others might be working on it already.

 #### Bug reports (issues) on GitHub

-All mbed OS modules are on GitHub; please use GitHub's [issues mechanism](https://guides.github.com/features/issues/) to open a bug report directly against the relevant GitHub repository.
+All mbed OS is on GitHub; please use GitHub's [issues mechanism](https://guides.github.com/features/issues/) to open a bug report directly against the relevant GitHub repository.

-If you're not sure which repository you need, please ask on [the forums](http://forums.mbed.com/).

-For best practice on bug reporting, please see [the mbed OS bug reporting guidelines](https://github.com/ARMmbed/mbed-os-docs/blob/master/Reporting%20Bugs.md).

 #### Bug fixes